AtanasovAtanas/interactive-content/EN/15-Objects-and-Classes/01-Classes.md

 All entities with similar characteristics can be arranged in categories.

-For example all animals are grouped in a single `class` and each animal is an `object` of that class.
+For example, all animals are grouped in a single `class` and each animal is an `object` of that class.

 [image assetsSrc="ObjectsAndClasses_RealLifeExample.png" /]

-Each animal has states like type, age, color, preferred food, etc. and behavior like eat, drink water, move, make sound, etc.
+Each animal has states like type, age, colour, preferred food, etc. and behaviour like eat, drink water, move, make sound, etc.

 A class is like an object constructor, that contains all of their similar characteristics.
 It is a "blueprint" for creating objects.